 “It infuriated me on my last Ash Wednesday that the priest delivered a homily about how the real meaning of Lent is to learn to love ourselves more.
 It forced me to realise how completely sick I was of bourgeois, feel-good American Christianity.”

 A convert priest says that men are drawn to the dangerous element of Orthodoxy, which involves “the self-denial of a warrior, the terrifying risk of loving one’s enemies, the unknown frontiers to which a commitment to humility might call us.
-Lose any of those dangerous qualities and we become the “JoAnn Fabric Store” of churches: nice colors and a very subdued clientele.”
+Lose any of those dangerous qualities, and we become the “JoAnn Fabric Store” of churches: nice colours and a very subdued clientele.”

 “Men get pretty cynical when they sense someone’s attempting to manipulate their emotions, especially when it’s in the name of religion.
 They appreciate the objectivity of Orthodox worship.
 It’s not aimed at prompting religious feelings but at performing an objective duty.
 Whether you’re in a good mood or bad, whether you’re feeling pious or friendly or whatever, is beside the point.”